-In the high tide and low tide chart, we can see that the first high tide was at 2:13 am and the next high tide will be at 1:10 pm.
-The first low tide will be at 9:22 am and the next low tide at 6:56 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 4:11 am and the next high tide at 3:39 pm.
+The first low tide was at 10:16 am and the next low tide will be at 9:30 pm.

-The lunar phase is a Waxing Gibbous.
-Today we will have 11 hours and 56 minutes of sun.
-The solar transit will be at 12:36 pm and the length of time the moon will be visible will be 12 hours and 33 minutes.
+The lunar phase is a New Moon.
+Today we had 11 hours and 22 minutes of sun.
+The solar transit was at 12:40 pm and the length of time the moon will be visible will be 11 hours and 51 minutes.

-The tidal coefficient today is 38, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 42 to end the day with a tidal coefficient of 47.
-The tide heights today are 1.6 ft, 0.7 ft, 0.7 ft and 0.3 ft.
+The tidal coefficient today is 100.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 104 to end the day with a tidal coefficient of 106.
+The tide heights today are 2.3 ft, 0.3 ft, 1.3 ft and -0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Lahaina which is of 2.6 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in Lahaina tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Lahaina tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are: